44 Super Easy Ways to Save Money

 1. Track your expenses every day.

 2. Call your cable company and negotiate your bill (or cancel it.)
 Don’t want to completely give up cable?
 Try Hulu with Live TV and save $60+ per month and still get the channels you want.
+You can even use some of the best YouTube alternatives to watch movies online.

 3. Buy generic brands (and catch them on sale.)